This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Abu Dhabi, Sharjah, Ajman, Umm Al Quwain, Ras Al Khaimah and Fujairah

-You can also contact the ICA at their toll-free number, 600522222, for any inquiry regarding visa issuance, types and validity period.
+You can also contact the ICP at their toll-free number, 600522222, for any inquiry regarding visa issuance, types and validity period.

-UAE visa validity ICA check using a passport
+UAE visa validity ICA check using passport number

 Here is an easy guide to checking your visa status with your passport number through ICA.
 This process is applicable only if your visa has been issued in Abu-Dhabi, Sharjah, Umm Al Quwain, Ras Al Khaimah, Fujairah or Ajman: